trietmnj/cpsc_recalls_api/README.md

 # cpsc_recalls_api

-This package queries the U.S. Consumer Product Safety Commission Recalls database and save the result into a json file.
-With the CLI interface, the -kv tag must be invoked before specifying a list of key/value pair for query.
-Query result will be saved in a json file in the "target" folder.
+This package queries the U.S. Consumer Product Safety Commission Recalls database and saves the result into a JSON file.
+With the CLI interface, the -kv tag must be invoked before specifying a list of key/value pairs for the query.
+Query results will be saved in a JSON file in the "target" folder.

 An example of usage: